Seerow0/-MK-II-Nicholas-J-Website-/README.md

+# Welcome to Nick's Githun_pages for dummies.
+We will be starting with the Portfolyou theme and breaking it down into a personal website(because to do so from scratch would require every free second of my free time which I use for fun activities and sleep).
+Along the way, I will add any helpful tips and references here to access it for my delightful self in the future.
+[Forked Theme](https://youssefraafatnasry.github.io/portfolYOU/docs/)

+First and foremost,

 type in fa to locate the symbols to change on website, even the bottom with made with heart by on the bottom _theme.scss change the light mode and dark mode colors/symbols "@include themed(content, "🌙", "🌞");" include footer, change what shows at the bottom of the page